 You’ve created a safe space

-While understanding this can help you as the parent to try and accept the difficult behaviours, on your own bad days it can still drive you up the wall.
+While understanding this can help you as the parent to try and accept the difficult behaviours, when you’re stretched physically and emotionally too, it can drive you up the wall.

 On those days, you might need a bit of help to see your children through a kinder lens.

-To help you get there, here’s a beautiful quote from blogger, Kate (from Kate Surfs):
+To help you get there, here’s a beautiful quote from blogger and mum of three, Jill (from Kitchen Fun):

 “You have not spoiled your kids rotten if your are greeted at the door with whining and screaming.
 Oh no … don’t let anyone tell you that … Rather, you’ve created a space safe enough for your child to have permission to be natural.

-“So if your kids are nicer when you’re not around, remind yourself that it’s because you’re doing the whole Mom thing right.
+“So if your kids are nicer when you’re not around, remind yourself that it’s because you’re doing the whole Mum thing right.

 “You’ve taught your kids how to behave well in the world.

-“Even more importantly, you’ve taught them that you’re a loving Mom who will tuck them in bed and love them today, tomorrow and forever.”
+“Even more importantly, you’ve taught them that you’re a loving Mum who will tuck them in bed and love them today, tomorrow and forever.”

 Now, doesn’t that make you feel better?